CrabDude/trycatch/README.md

 trycatch
 =======

-An asynchronous exception handler with long stack traces for node.js
+An asynchronous try catch / exception handler with long stack traces for node.js

 Background
 ----------